Nomura CEO in hot seat as insider probe drags on

-TOKYO Nomura Holdings (8604.T) CEO Kenichi Watanabe faces shareholders on Wednesday with no clear answers as to how to resolve a damaging insider trading probe that is hitting business at Japan's top brokerage and has raised doubts over his leadership.
+TOKYO, June 26 Nomura Holdings CEO Kenichi Watanabe faces shareholders on Wednesday with no clear answers as to how to resolve a damaging insider trading probe that is hitting business at Japan's top brokerage and has raised doubts over his leadership.

 The 59-year-old looks to have broad enough support to be reappointed at an annual shareholders' meeting in Tokyo, despite a call by an influential proxy advisory firm for his ouster and pressure from regulators to explain how Nomura allowed staff to tip off clients ahead of three share offerings it underwrote in 2010, and what it will do to stop it happening again, sources with knowledge of the matter said.